sirkamar/AROLib/README.md

 12.
 ```

-Additionally, all interfaces implicitly include access to the public member functions from class Object, as such they can be invoked directly from references to interface types.
+Additionally, all interfaces implicitly include access to the public member functions from class `Object`, as such they can be invoked directly from references to interface types.

 ## Automatic Reference Management
-All objects created from the classes contained within or derived from the ARO Library are required to be dynamically instantiated using the C++ new operator.
+All objects created from the classes contained within or derived from the ARO Library are required to be dynamically instantiated using the C++ **new** operator.
 As such, the library provides an Automatic Reference Management (ARM) facility to simplify memory management and monitoring.
-The ARM facility defines the template Ref that is used to manage raw pointers from the new operator.
+The ARM facility defines the template `Ref` that is used to manage raw pointers from the **new** operator.

     Ref<Object> obj = new Object();

 The above statement is read: “reference to an Object, obj, is assigned a new instance of class Object”.
-The template Ref represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it using ->, i.e. the C++ arrow operator.
-For the purpose of clarity, unless otherwise specified, all instances of the term “reference” or “references” within this document shall hereinafter be interpreted to mean an instance or instances, respectively, of the template Ref.
+The template Ref represents a reference (i.e. a smart pointer) and allows access to the referenced object by dereferencing it using `->`, i.e. the C++ arrow operator.
+For the purpose of clarity, unless otherwise specified, all instances of the term “reference” or “references” within this document shall hereinafter be interpreted to mean an instance or instances, respectively, of the template `Ref`.

     Ref<String> str = obj->toString();

-To prevent accidental incorrect usage of the raw pointer returned by the new operator, the ARO Library provides a wrapper template rnew to safely instantiate and return a reference to an instance of a given class.
+To prevent accidental incorrect usage of the raw pointer returned by the **new** operator, the ARO Library provides a wrapper template `rnew` to safely instantiate and return a reference to an instance of a given class.
 The required constructor parameters, if any, should be specified within the parentheses as usual.

-    new String(“Text”)->toUpperCase(); // never do this, as it will cause a memory leak
+    // never do this, as it will cause a memory leak
+    new String(“Text”)->toUpperCase();

+    // Either do it like this
+    RString str = new String("Text");
+    str->toUpperCase();

-    rnew<String>(“Some text”)->toUpperCase(); // use this format for temporary references
+    // or use rnew to create a temporary reference
+    rnew<String>(“Text”)->toUpperCase();

 The ARM facility also provides a garbage collector that is responsible for the automatic deallocation of memory when it determines that no active references to an object remains within an application.
-As such users of the ARO Library should never explicitly use the delete operator on any class object defined by or derived from a class in the library.
+As such users of the ARO Library should <u>never</u> explicitly use the **delete** operator on any class object defined by or derived from a class in the library.
 The ARM facility is included as a part of the ARO Core.

 ## Reference Type Redefinition
-The ARO Library has adopted a simplified convention for handling reference types by using the C++ typedef or using syntax.
-For Example, given a class CustomClass the following convention is used:
+The ARO Library has adopted a simplified convention for handling reference types by using the C++ **typedef** or **using** syntax.
+For Example, given a class `CustomClass` the following convention is used:

 ```cpp
 1.  #include “MyInterface.h”